 - Assignments & Subleases - for tenants to sublease

-Depending on the nature of your business, you’ll choose the most applicable, and each Australian state will have its own legislation covering each one.
-So, it’s important that you adhere to the specific rules that exist in your state, particularly as it will determine how the lease is made up and what needs to be done before the lease is officially entered into.
+Depending on the nature of your business, you’ll be choosing the most applicable and each Australian state will have its own legislation that covers each one.
+So, it’s important that you adhere to the specific rules that exist in your state, particularly as it will determine not just how the lease is made up, but also what needs to be done before the lease is officially entered into.

 Your Right to Negotiate